giorivas123/SIPS/README.md

 -drinkdiary.html needs current favorite businesss selection on the top left, current favorite drink on top right, flavor profile/timeline in the middle, latest memory/entry at the bottom, as well as next event above the timeline.

 -drinkdiaryentry.html needs where to type the entry as well as all the different options they have while editng the entry, a camera button, post button, and a trash button, lastly a back button to drinkdiary.html

+# Kayla West Notes #
+- I am in charge of the business-profile.html and profile.html